private-attribution/ipa/in-market-test/helper-nodes/setup_instructions.md

    i.
 IP address/DNS which is accessible from public internet (i.e. firewall allows connecting to the helper port (443)) ii.
 Confirm if machine is able to listen on port 443

-2. Download docker image of IPA from shared folder.
-It we will be uploading an executable docker image which will have IPA code.
-   Link: TBD.
-Alternatively, you can build the docker image directly from the Rust code with this command

-   `scripts/helper-image.sh --identity 1 --hostname localhost 1`

-3. Docker image already contains (default) public and private keys for encrypting match keys and also, to secure the report files while in transit.

-   1. Installing/Upgrading Docker
+2. Installing/Upgrading Docker
    - If you need to install docker, follow the instructions [here](https://docs.docker.com/engine/install/).
    - If you already have docker, ensure that you are running at least Docker Version 20.10.22.
 You can check version by running command `docker -v` on the terminal.

-   2. Create a docker image of the helper
+3. Download docker image of IPA from shared folder.
+It will be uploaded in an executable docker image which will have IPA code.

+   Link: TBD.

+   Alternatively, you can build the docker image directly from the Rust code with this command

        `cd <path_to_ipa_source_code>`

        `scripts/helper-image.sh --identity 1 --hostname localhost`

+3. Get your public and private keys

+   Docker image already contains (default) public and private keys for encrypting match keys and also, to secure the report files while in transit.

-   3. Check which docker images are available to run and what is its TAG, run following command:
+   1. Check which docker images are available to run and their TAGs, run following command:

       `docker images`

       You should be able to see "private-attribution/ipa" in the list along with its TAG

-   3. To run the docker container with a bash terminal and see what is inside the image run:
+   2. To run the docker container with a bash terminal and see what is inside the image run:

       `docker run -it docker.io/private-attribution/ipa:<IMAGE_TAG> /bin/bash`

-   4. To copy a TLS public key from the docker image to the host :     Open a separate terminal and run following command to see available docker images
+   3. To copy a TLS public key and matchkey encryption public key from the docker image to the host :

+      - Open a separate terminal and run following command to see available docker images

-       `docker container ls`
+         - `docker container ls`

-       Copy the CONTAINER ID corresponding to your IMAGE.
+         - Copy the CONTAINER ID corresponding to your IMAGE.

         You will know what is your Helper party number i.e. 1,2 or 3.
 Here we show for Helper `1`:

         `docker cp <CONTAINER_ID>:/etc/ipa/pub/1.pem .  `
+        `docker cp <CONTAINER_ID>:/etc/ipa/pub/1-mk.pub .  `

-   5. To copy a TLS public key from Helper `2` from the host onto the docker image run from the directory with the public key `2.pem`:
+        To copy a TLS public key and matchkey encryption public key from Helper `2` from the host onto the docker image run from the directory with the public key `2.pem`:

         `docker cp 2.pem <IMAGE_ID>:/etc/ipa/pub/`
-   6. To copy a public key used to encrypt the matchkeys from the docker image to the host run:

-      Command: TBD

-   7. To copy a public key used to encrypt the matchkeys from the host to the docker image run:

-      Command: TBD
+        `docker cp 2-mk.pub <IMAGE_ID>:/etc/ipa/pub/`